-The agenda of the shareholders meetings as well as all the documents which pursuant to the provisions of the Company Code must be transmitted to the holders of registered shares shall be made available on the website on the date that these documents are sent out.
+The agenda of the shareholders meetings as well as all the documents which pursuant to the provisions of the Company Code must be transmitted to the holders of registered shares shall be made available on the website at the latest on the date that these documents are sent out.
 At the same time the Company shall, as far as available, provide on the website useful background information to the agenda (e.g. dividend policy).
 The notice convening the meeting shall state where such background information, if any, can be found.

 At the meeting, the shareholders may ask questions about the reports of the directors and the external auditor and about all items on the agenda.

-The shareholders may submit questions in writing after the publication of the convocation for the shareholders' meeting, provided the Company receives the written questions at the latest 6 days prior to the meeting.
+The shareholders that have fulfilled the formalities for admission to the general meeting may submit questions in writing after the publication of the convocation for the shareholders' meeting, provided the Company receives the written questions at the latest 6 days prior to the meeting.
 At the meeting, the chairman of the board of directors shall ensure a proper exchange of questions and answers between the shareholders on the one hand and the directors and external auditor on the other.
 The directors and the external auditor may refuse to answer certain questions provided the disclosure of certain facts or circumstances would be detrimental to the interests of the Company or constitute an infringement of the confidentiality undertakings of the Company, the directors or the external auditor.